massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 ### Writing the smart-contract

 Smart-contracts are in the `src` directory.
-We will write the tictactoe smart-contract `smart-contract.ts` file.
-The `main.ts` file is used to create a smart-contract that is used to create the tictactoe smart-contract on the Massa blockchain.
+We will write the tic-tac-toe smart-contract `smart-contract.ts` file.
+The `main.ts` file is used to create a smart-contract that is used to create the tic-tac-toe smart-contract on the Massa blockchain.
 It may be confusing right now, but we'll go through all these steps in the following.

 #### smart-contract.ts

-Let's start with tictactoe smart-contract.
+Let's start with tic-tac-toe smart-contract.
 As the main goal of this tutorial is to understand how to use Massa's smart-contracts, we will not go through the details of each function.

 ```ts
 /**